Quay Street

 One gap between buildings became an access to the cattle market.

 Most of this area has been lost to the construction of the associated Quay Street Roundabout and an extra foundry site that became Tesco.
 Some of these became one of the town's first car parks.
-Industrial buildings (converted houses) lay derlict for many years while Tesco were widely accused of hoarding the land, a practice they were known for elsewhere in the country during the economic heyday up to 2008.
-The store was designed on the basis that 'big shopping' was only going to grow as a concept, whereas in reality the industry was beginning to peak before the huge store was even finished.
+Industrial buildings (converted houses) lay derelict for many years while Tesco were widely accused of hoarding the land, a practice they were known for elsewhere in the country during the economic heyday up to 2008.

-Before then, it would have it continued under the railway arch and met Upper Wharf - when the road was redirected, Upper Wharf claimed some of its leftovers.
+Before then, the road would have it continued under the railway arch and met Upper Wharf - when the road was redirected, Upper Wharf claimed some of its leftovers.
 Upper Wharf provided access to Upper Quay (and Bath Lane), one few surviving remnants of Fareham's history as a port.
 It would have once been a busy site trading various commodities, and used for shipbuilding too.
 The mostly new buildings along here replaced a couple more small cottages.

 The Lafarge Aggregates building was originally Corys' Wharf filling station, serving the new roundabout which was briefly piped through the arches.
 Quay Street then merged with Portland Street to form Gosport Road.
 In its one way days, the road effectively split, giving choices of heading down to Gosport or back up to town.